klvncj/ml5-object-recognition/README.md

 2. Open the `index.html` file in a web browser.

-3. Click on the "Select File" button to choose an image or video file.

-4. The ML5 COCO-SSD model will process the file and display the detected objects along with their respective confidence scores.
+3. The ML5 COCO-SSD model will process the file and display the detected objects along with their respective confidence scores.

-5. You can adjust the confidence threshold for object detection by modifying the `confidenceThreshold` variable in the `script.js` file.
-The default threshold is set to `0.5`, but you can experiment with different values.

 ## Customization